Skip to main content

 A mausoleum is an above-ground building that holds caskets in crypts, and sometimes cremated remains in niches.
 It offers entombment as an alternative to in-ground burial, either in a large community structure or a private family mausoleum.

-Community mausoleums contain many crypts and niches arranged in a shared building, while a private mausoleum is built for a single family.
-Both provide a sheltered, visitable resting place.
+Community mausoleums contain many crypts and niches arranged in a shared building, indoor or outdoor, while a private mausoleum is a standalone structure built for a single family.
+Both provide a sheltered, visitable resting place that does not require an in-ground grave.

 See also